 19. PREVENTION OF INSIDER TRADING:

-As per the provisions of section 195 of the Companies Act 2013 and SEBI (Prohibitiontrading) Regulations 2015 the Company has adopted a code of conduct forprevention trading with a view to regulate trading in securities by the Directors anddesignated employees of the Company.
-The Code requires pre-clearance for dealing in theCompany's shares and prohibits the purchase or sale of Company shares by the Directors and thedesignated employees while in possession of unpublished price sensitive information inrelation to the Company and during the period when the Trading Window is closed.
+As per the provisions of section 195 of the Companies Act 2013 and SEBI (Prohibitionof insider trading) Regulations 2015 the Company has adopted a code of conduct forprevention trading with a view to regulate trading in securities by the Directors anddesignated employees of the Company.
+The Code requires pre-clearance for dealing in theCompany's shares and prohibits purchase or sale of Company shares by the Directors and thedesignated employees while in possession of unpublished price sensitive information inrelation to the Company and during the period when the Trading Window is closed.
 The Boardis responsible for implementation of the Code.
 All Directors and the designated employeeshave confirmed compliance with the Code.